Universal moduli spaces of vector bundles and the log-minimal model program on the moduli of curves: Construction of

 If $V_i=\mu^{-1}(W_i)$, then pulling back we obtain compositions

-The second morphisms, and hence the compositions, are surjective because both $\omega^{\otimes 10}_{\mathcal{C}/S}$ and $\mathcal{F}_s$ are globally generated; the former because $g\geq 2$ and the latter by Lemma \ref{lemma:semi-stable}.
+The second morphisms, and hence the compositions, are surjective because both $\nu^\ast\O_{\P^N}(1)$ and $\mathcal{F}_s$ are globally generated; the former because it is very ample and the latter by our comment above.
 Moreover, by construction, the induced maps on global sections are surjective as well.
 A dimension count shows that they are isomorphisms.
+By the universal property of $Q$, we obtain morphisms $\phi_i:W_i\rightarrow Q$.

-By the universal property of $Q$, we obtain a morphism $\phi_i:W_i\rightarrow Q$.
-Theorem \ref{thm:fiberwise-git} tells us that we may \emph{uniformly} select a lower bound on $t$ depending only on $d,g,r,e$ such that for larger $t$, $\phi_i(W_i)\subset Q^{SS}$.
-This is due to what we have established about the fiberwise behavior of $\mathcal{F}$: \begin{itemize} \item $\mathcal{F}$ is fiberwise slope-semistable and torsion-free of uniform rank \item the fiberwise presentation of $\mathcal{F}$ induces an isomorphism on global sections. \end{itemize}
+We now pause to restate what we have established about the fiberwise behavior of $\mathcal{F}$: \begin{itemize} \item $\mathcal{F}$ is fiberwise slope-semistable and torsion-free of uniform rank \item the fiberwise presentation of $\mathcal{F}$ induces an isomorphism on global sections. \end{itemize} From \cite{simpson1994moduli}, we know that we may \emph{uniformly} select a lower bound on $t$ depending only on $d,g,r,e$ such that for larger $t$, such families of sheaves are in the semi-stable locus of $Q$.
+In other words, $\phi_i(W_i)\subset Q^{SS}$.

 As $\phi_i|_{W_i\cap W_j}$ differs from $\phi_j|_{W_i\cap W_j}$ precisely by the trivializations defined above, we obtain a well-defined morphism

 The naturality of the universal property of $Q$ implies that the defined $\phi$ is also natural.